My English boyfriend Joe and I experienced a big earthquake in Japan.

 We’ve done as much as we could.
 We’ve decided to go back to Sapporo.

-We didn’t have any wifi, so we couldn’t do anything about bookings or visa.
+We didn’t have any wifi.
+We couldn’t do anything about bookings or visa.

-On the next day, we found some houses a block away from my house got electricity back.
+On the next day, we found some houses which is a block away from my house got electricity back.
 We went there to find free wifi.

 We sent an email to the Airbnb host first, because we were suppose to come 2 days before.